 Boehringer Ingelheim Veterinary Scholars Program at Johns Hopkins UniversityThe Department of Molecular and Comparative Pathobiology is pleased to offer two Boehringer Ingelheim Veterinary Scholars Program fellowships for veterinary students.
 This is a paid summer research fellowship for veterinary students who have completed their first or second year of veterinary school.
 Boehringer Ingelheim Scholars will spend 12 weeks doing cutting edge translational research at our world-renowned biomedical research university.
-At the end of their experience, the Scholars will present their research at the National Veterinary Scholars Symposium at Texas A&M University in College Station, TX.
-The deadline for this competitive program is Friday, February 2nd, 2018.
+At the end of their experience, the Scholars will present their research at the National Veterinary Scholars Symposium at Tufts University / MIT in Massachusetts.
+The deadline for this competitive program is Friday, February 1st, 2019.

 Available Research Topics